 Knowledge of German is an important prerequisite for almost every job in German-speaking Valais.
 Because Valais is a bilingual canton, a good knowledge of French is often requested in job advertisements.
 Because it is internationally recognised, English is often used by large companies for internal and external communication.
 For jobseekers in the tourism sector, additional language skills are advantageous, depending on the area of activity.

-Swiss Contact Point for the Recognition of Professional Qualifications / www.sbfi.admin.ch
+Recognition of Foreign Qualifications / www.sbfi.admin.ch

 Regulated Professional Activities / www.sbfi.admin.ch